Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 How do I find a Mentor?

-Once you have enroled as a Mentee, go the the "Find a Mentor" page.
+Once you have enroled as a Mentee, go the "Find a Mentor" page.
 Select the criteria you want to use for your Mentor search.
 Click on the Mentors' names to view their profiles.
 Once you have found a good match, click on the Mentor badge (seen below the Mentor's profile image) to send the Mentor an email request.

 In some cases you, Mentors might contact you if they feel they are a good fit to support you.